 The easiest way of getting around in Utrecht is by bike.
 You can rent a bike at the Tourist information office, the VVV.
 But there are more spots where you can rent a bike, a so called OV-fiets (membership needed).

-In Utrecht and throughout the Netherlands, the public transport chip card (OV-chipkaart) is used for travel on trams, buses, metros and trains.
+The public transport chip card (OV-chipkaart) is used for travel on trams, buses, metros and trains.
 The most convenient options for visitors are one-hour cards, (multi) day cards, or an anonymous card which you can add more credit to at any time.
 Information about OV Chipcard.

 Planning your trip